oscmansan/mcv-m5/docs/week2.md

 # Abstract

 The goal of this week is to recognize the kind of object in a given picture, assigning a class to it.
 This is achieved using state-of-the-art convolutional neural networks for feature extraction and classification.
-The models, fine-tuned from ImageNet, are trained on a set of provided datasets: [TT100k](https://cg.cs.tsinghua.edu.cn/traffic-sign/), [BelgiumTSC](https://btsd.ethz.ch/shareddata/) and [KITTI](http://www.cvlibs.net/datasets/kitti/).
+The models, fine-tuned from ImageNet, have been trained on a set of provided datasets: [TT100k](https://cg.cs.tsinghua.edu.cn/traffic-sign/), [BelgiumTSC](https://btsd.ethz.ch/shareddata/) and [KITTI](http://www.cvlibs.net/datasets/kitti/).
 These datasets can be used to train a pedestrian, traffic sign or vehicle classifier among others.
 In addition, the performance of the models has been boosted by tuning the hyperparameters and performing data augmentation.
-Moreover, a new architecture for image classification has been developed, implemented and evaluated.
+Moreover, a new architecture for image classification, OscarNet, has been implemented and evaluated.

 ## Completed tasks